amassivus/jism-progressive-engine/README.md

+# jism-progressive-engine

+jism progressive engine is about hardware framework for control of your own product

+# License

 jism progressive engine

-Copyright (C) 2020-2024 Masscollabs Services
+Copyright (C) 2017-2025 Masscollabs Services

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free